TritonDataCenter/triton/docs/developer-guide/building.md

 where <HN_GZ_IP> is the IP of the GZ of your headnode.
 This script will login and create the cloudapi zone for you.

-If you're using COAL and don't have any CNs attached to your headnode, you will also want to login to the GZ of your COAL headnode and run:
+If you're using CoaL and don't have any CNs attached to your headnode, you will also want to login to the GZ of your CoaL headnode and run:

 ```
 /zones/$(vmadm lookup -1 tags.smartdc_role=cloudapi)/root/opt/smartdc/cloudapi/tools/coal-setup.sh